Counselling

 A key factor in the development of any addiction is opportunity or access to the source of the addiction - the incidence of sex addiction has increased exponentially due to the easily accessible material and opportunities for sexual interaction afforded via the internet.

-Behaviours that may be indicative of sex addiction include:- compulsive masturbation, using prostitutes, having unsafe sex, sexual exhibitionism, multiple one-night stands and sexual partners, voyeurism, sexual harassment, cybersex, persistent use of pornography and, in extreme cases, sexual assault or abuse.
-Depression, anxiety, shame and even suicidal thoughts can be consequences of their addiction.
+Behaviours that may be indicative of sex addiction include:- compulsive masturbation, visiting or meeting with sex workers, having unsafe sex, sexual exhibitionism, multiple one-night stands and sexual partners, voyeurism, sexual harassment, cybersex, persistent use of pornography and, in extreme cases, sexual assault or abuse.
+Depression, anxiety, shame and even suicidal thoughts can be consequences of the addict's behaviours.
 Resorting to their sexual compulsions becomes the primary coping mechanism for avoiding or numbing these difficult feelings, so a vicious circle of dependency develops.

 Sex addiction can be devastating to the lives of those affected, particularly for spouses or partners of addicts.
 Sex between a couple is an expression of intimacy and mutual trust, so the idea that a partner could be a sex addict without their knowledge can seem like a profound betrayal, no less so than the discovery of infidelity.